aospapp/aosp/frameworks/rs/tests/lldb/README.txt

           --adb-path ADB_PATH   Path to android debug bridge on the host.
           --aosp-product-path AOSP_PRODUCT_PATH
                                 The path to the "out" folder of the AOSP repository.
-          --blacklist BLACKLIST [BLACKLIST ...]
+          --blocklist BLOCKLIST [BLOCKLIST ...]
-                                Provide a test blacklist for skipping specific tests.
+                                Provide a test blocklist for skipping specific tests.
-                                To specify the blacklist from the command line the following can be used: --blacklist test1.py test2.py ...
+                                To specify the blocklist from the command line the following can be used: --blocklist test1.py test2.py ...
           --device-port DEVICE_PORT
                                 Specify the port number that lldb-server (on the